 This Apple Cranberry Pie is a seasonal favourite in our house.
 The filling, of apples and cranberries, flavoured with orange liqueur, and the crunch of nutty pecans, all spiced with cinnamon and cardamom, is warm and festive and all winter cozy.

 Every baker has a favourite pie apple, and a lot of them like to use a tart one, like a Granny Smith or a Pippin.
 And they are perfect.
 I’m a big fan of Ambrosia apples, and although they are sweet as opposed to tart, that works beautifully in this pie because of the tartness of the cranberries.
-The Ambrosia also has a firm crispness that stands up well to baking.
+Ambrosia also has a firm crispness that stands up well to baking.
+You can learn more about this delicious apple variety here: Ambrosia Apples

 Butter vs Shortening Pastry for Pie